budak7273/HastePotion/README.md

 ## Further Details

+* The potion is not made in a Brewing Stand because datapacks can not currently add brewing stand recipes.
 * I tried to document exactly how everything works via comments in the function files.
   Feel free to contact me with any questions.
-(Discord Robb#6731)
+(Discord `robb4`)
-* The potion is not made in a Brewing Stand because datapacks can not currently add brewing stand recipes.
-* The crafting recipe returns Dragon's Breath instead of a potion as the 'preview item' because existing potions in the inventory can not easily be restored when the crafting triggers.
-* Regular Dragon's Breath can still be used normally.
-  * If you have some in your inventory when you craft Potions of Caffeination, they will be preserved.

 ## How it Works